autarky1/autarky-hash.github.io/assignment3.md

 Create a grasshopper definition that creates nesting structures (E.g. using offsets) that can be 3D printed in their nested state.
 You should have at least 3 nesting structures.
 Bake the result, export an STL, and 3D print the nested structure.
 The geometry can be whatever you want.
 Submit the rhino file, the grasshopper definition, your STL, and documentation of the print.

+## Rhino/Grasshopper Setting
+I started by creating a Polygon in Grasshopper with a number slider.